deanilvincent/check-password-strength/README.md

 ]
 ```

-To override the default options, just simply pass your custom array in the next argument.
+To override the default options, simply pass your custom array as the second argument:

+  - id: correspond to the return id attribute.
+  - value: correspond to the return value attribute.
+  - minDiversity: between 0 and 4, correspond to the minimum of different criterias ('lowercase', 'uppercase', 'symbol', 'number') that should be met to pass the password strength
+  - minLength: minimum length of the password that should be met to pass the password strength

+The minDiversity and minLength parameters of the first element cannot be overriden (set to 0 at the beginning of the method).
+Therefore, the first element should always correspond to a "too weak" option.
 ```
 passwordStrength('myPassword', yourCustomOptions)
 ```